masprast/masprast/README.md

 ## Motto
 - If you have a knowledge, share it, event its a little
 - If you can't afford it, don't pirate!
-Use alternatives until you can afford.
+Use free alternatives until you can afford.
 - Treat others as you would like to be treated

 ## Interest